Leonetienne/GCrypt/readme.md

 ### I am not kidding, don't use this for critical stuff!
 Homebrew ciphers tend to be shit!
 Especially mine!🗡️
 Even assumed it's a good cipher, it's implementation leaves a lot to be desired in terms of being cryptographically secure.
-The whole leaving partial keys in ram- thingy...

 ## How do I use this?
 ### *"I don't care about the library.
 Just let me use it from the command line!"*